Series 1: An Introduction to Wine Varietals

 This session will be dedicated to exploring some of Italy’s most famous red varietals, such as Sangiovese, Nebbiolo, and Barbera.
 The goal is to understand the regional diversity and complex flavors of Italian reds.

-7. White: French Varietals - October 2025
+7. French White Varietals - October 2025

 We’ll turn our attention to the white wines of France, including Chardonnay from Burgundy, Sauvignon Blanc from the Loire, and Chenin Blanc from the Loire Valley.
 This tasting will highlight the influence of French terroir on these popular varietals.

-10. Red: Remaining Varietals - January 2026
+10. Unique European Varietals and Zin - January 2026

 Conclusion: The Path Ahead